Sociology and Anthropology

 Evan Shenkin, Ph.D.

 Leslie Walker, Ph.D.
-(Instructional Associate; Linfield Anthropology Museum Coordinator)
+(Linfield Anthropology Museum Coordinator)

 Sociology

-Sociology is the historical, comparative study of society, including social relations, institutions, and practices.
+Sociology is the scientific study of society, including social relations, institutions, and behaviors.
 To possess a sociological imagination is to see the strange in the familiar – to analyze the taken-for-granted, common sense understanding of our social worlds.
 The department emphasizes social research methods and social theory as core building blocks of the sociological enterprise.
 The department has several areas of expertise, such as: race and ethnicity; political sociology (social movements, rural and urban society); environmental sociology; community; and sociology of education.
 The core concepts of inequality and stratification (in the United States and from a global perspective) are emphasized across the curriculum.

 - Social Work/Human Services Track: Sociology is a great major for those who want to pursue a career in social work or other human services professions.
 Our graduates can be found in a wide range of human service career areas, including, but not limited to, social work, counseling, public health, social policy, social services, education, health care, criminology, victim’s services, and law enforcement.
 This track allows students to cater the sociology curriculum to their specific needs and career interests.
 For further information, please visit: www.linfield.edu/soan/social-work-human-services.html.